fuganater/watch-winder/README.md

 # watch-winder
-code for the gyro watch winder
+Code for the gyro watch winder.

+This code rotates the watch 30 times (15 each direction) every hour.